stopachka/pg-essays/book/gen/html_cache/075_unionstransformed.md

 People who think the labor movement was the creation of heroic union organizers have a problem to explain: why are unions shrinking now?
 The best they can do is fall back on the default explanation of people living in fallen civilizations.
 Our ancestors were giants.
 The workers of the early twentieth century must have had a moral courage that's lacking today.

+In fact there's a simpler explanation.
+The early twentieth century was just a fast-growing startup overpaying for infrastructure.
+And we in the present are not a fallen people, who have abandoned whatever mysterious high-minded principles produced the high-paying union job.
+We simply live in a time when the fast-growing companies overspend on different things.